 - a.
 Promote international scientific research and cooperation for improved knowledge to address water and climate challenges incorporating the interaction between human and water systems. - b.
 Mobilize and disseminate effectively scientific and policy relevant expertise and knowledge for informed decisions in addressing water challenges. - c.
 Reinforce institutional and human capacities and train the present and upcoming generation of water professionals capable of providing water solutions for SDGs and building climate resilience through water. - d.
-Raise awareness and promote water culture and water ethics at all levels for conserving, protecting and valuing water. - e.
-Support Members States in better understanding, valuing and managing their water resources in making Water Management Master Plan as a vision in decades ahead and the basis for creating water action plans. - f.
-Support the SDG6 Global Accelerator Framework including the associated water and climate coalition in terms of understanding and implementing solutions to global water challenges.
+Raise awareness and promote a water culture at all levels for conserving, protecting and valuing water.

+- e.
+Support Members States in better understanding, valuing, and managing their water resources. - f.
+Support the SDG6 Global Accelerator Framework including the associated water and climate coalition in terms of understanding and implementing solutions to global water problems.